EDUMATH: Generating Standards-aligned Educational Math Word Problems: Evaluating EDUMATH Models

 \paragraph{Comparison to Human-written MWPs} Table \ref{tab:EDUMATH_main_results} also shows PPL, BERTScore, and the average question and solution length and readability for each model's MWPs.
 Our 12B model has the lowest PPL among all models and our 30B model has the lowest PPL among larger models, suggesting their MWPs are high quality.
 Our 12B model's BERTScore is most similar to ASDIV's within-dataset BERTScore among all models, while our 30B model ties with Qwen 3 235B IT in having a BERTScore closest to ASDIV's among the open models excluding EDUMATH 12B.
-The BERTScores of our models' MWPs compared to ASDIV is roughly equivalent to ASDIV's within-dataset BERTScore, suggesting their MWPs are similar in diversity to human-written MWPs, while the MWPs from other models have higher BERTScores for this comparison.
+The BERTScores of our models' MWPs compared to ASDIV are roughly equivalent to ASDIV's within-dataset BERTScore, suggesting their MWPs are similar in diversity to human-written MWPs, while the MWPs from other models have higher BERTScores for this comparison.
 Our models' average question lengths are most similar to those of STEM and ASDIV, suggesting their complexity, as measured by this proxy, is similar to teacher-written MWPs.
 Our models have the shortest solutions among open models, though the closed baselines have the shortest solutions among all models.
 Shorter solutions are preferable to longer, more verbose ones that may be daunting to read.

-For readability, all models output questions with readability similar to STEM except that Qwen 3 235B IT, GPT 4.1, and EDUMATH 12B slightly exceed STEM's readability.
+For readability, all models output questions with readability similar to STEM.
 For solution readability, all open models' solutions have lower readability than STEM, while closed models exceed STEM's readability, denoting a strength of open models.
-Overall, Table \ref{tab:EDUMATH_main_results} suggests the EDUMATH models' MWPs are high quality and similar to human-written MWPs with the exception that EDUMATH 12B's MWPs are slightly harder to read.
+Overall, Table \ref{tab:EDUMATH_main_results} suggests the EDUMATH models' MWPs are high quality and similar to human-written MWPs.
+The alignment between our models' performance across the automated evaluation criteria and higher rates of MaC further indicates our human evaluation criteria effectively identify high-quality MWPs.